 The untapped potential of stem cell therapies lies in the future.
 For those interested in the numerous clinical trials which are being undertaken with umbilical cord blood and cord tissue stem cells – for blood disorders, for neurological conditions such as cerebral palsy, autism, stroke, anoxic and traumatic brain injury, for diabetes and, for example, for muscle repair and arthritis – please refer to the www.clinicaltrials.gov website.

-- Quality: Cryo-Save is an International Company.
-Cryo-Save Europe is accredited by internationally recognized agencies including ISO and AABB.
+- Quality: Cryo-Save is an international company.
+Cryo-Save Europe is accredited by internationally recognised agencies including ISO and AABB.

-- Experience: More than 10 years’ experience internationally, making it one of the oldest companies in Europe and Africa.
+- Experience: More than 15 years’ experience internationally, making it one of the oldest stem cell banks in Europe and Africa.

 - Choice: New services are continuously being offered such as local and international storage under one company.